Piperita/ID_modding/CountReplies/manual.md

 ####Change delay in loading the next page
 Depending on the connection, the script could run a bit slow or cause errors as the navbar needed for page-progression gets loaded quite late into the page.
-If an error is caused, increase the value on the setTimeout()-function (standard: 3000 milliseconds), on faster connections you might decrease it insted
+If an error is caused, increase the value on the setTimeout()-function (standard: 3000 milliseconds), on faster connections you might decrease it instead.

 ####Only crawl through active page
 Use the following code (with text):